TheJelmega/prog-lang/design/README.md

 ```

 A `while` loop begins by evaluating the loop condition operand.
-If the loop conditional operand evaluates to true, the loop block executes, the control return to the loop conditional operand.
+If the loop conditional operand evaluates to `true`, the loop block executes, the control return to the loop conditional operand.
 If the loop conditional expression evaluates to `false`, the `while` expression completes.

 A while loop can also have an increment expression, this is followed after the branch condition, and separated by a ';'.